dkpro/dkpro-c4corpus/README.md

 * ``<artifactId>dkpro-c4corpus-hadoop</artifactId>``

-## Corpus statistics reported in the LREC article TODO update
+## Corpus statistics reported in the LREC article

-### Tokens and documents counts in the final corpus
+### Token and document counts in the final corpus

-Reports in Table TODO were collected using the following M/R job:
+Reports in Table 7 were collected using the following M/R job:

 ```
 de.tudarmstadt.ukp.dkpro.c4corpus.hadoop.statistics.LangLicenseStatistics